Accreditation and Certification

 RCC.17 End to End Test Specification, RCS Universal Profile v1.0 (based on RCC.71 v1.0)

-Please note that the formal accreditation process for the RCS Universal Profile will be open once the first accredited devices and networks available (expected in 1st quarter 2018).
+Please note that the formal accreditation process for the RCS Universal v2.0 A2P basic is open and the first accredited devices and networks available.

 Step 1.
 Download and review the Self-accreditation Handbook and documents.

 Step 2.
 When you have successfully completed the self-accreditation process, please sign the relevant self-accreditation declaration form (in the zip folder above) and return it to the GSMA.

 NB.
 The GSMA may take up to one week to validate the test results and update the accreditations list on this webpage.